 Staying in Jiaoxi lets get to one of the must major aspects of any venture, the food.
 Jiaoxi in a way lacks a true night market, but its market is still present and constantly bustling.
 Most of the food here is of the traditional variety with many small dish vendors, which is perfect, because you are going to want to try a little bit of everything.
 There are also many traditional circle table restaurants and more standard sit-down places where you can eat

 as well.
 For westerners sick of Asian lagers, you can even find craft beer here in varieties that will at least give you a brief rest bit from Taiwan beer.
-The market in Jiaoxi has one major advantage of its counter parts in Yilan City and more famously in Luodong, and this is that its shops are spaced nicely.
-You don’t really need to jostle for position to reach your desired vendor.
+The market in Jiaoxi has one major advantage over its counterparts in Yilan City and more famously in Luodong, and this is that its shops are spaced nicely.
+You don’t really need to jostle for a position to reach your desired vendor.

 Yilan City is your next major stop, south of Jiaoxi, and as food goes, it isn’t nearly as popular as Jiaoxi or Luodong.
 This however can come as a bit of an advantage, because you are able to find what you need cheaply and without much wait.
 I would recommend several of the small bars and cafés within walking distance of the train station but would also recommend a trip down Shenong and Nuzhong road.
-In particular, Chao’s sushi, is a gold mine right next to Yilan University.
+In particular, the vegetarian restaurant across from the university is a gold mine.
 The noodle shop at the corner of Nuzhong and Yizhong road has some of the better noodles and beef noodle soup that I have ever had.

 Finally let’s get further south to Luodong, as this is probably where any foodies trip to Yilan County will bring them.
 The market is going to be a ten-minute walk from the train station, but that isn’t too bad.
 Once you are in proximity to it you won’t be able to miss it.
 It is shoulder to shoulder packed with people at points, so make sure that when you see something you want you immediately get in line.
 I recommend the stinky tofu fries, the cong you bing, oyster omelet, and the octopus’ balls… The latter could simply be considered cool because of how swiftly they go about making them!
 Once you have an assortment of food, escape the main throng for the park surrounding a pond which the night market encompasses.
 There you can find some peace and quiet while you enjoy some hard-earned eats.